earkania/QtCreator-Configure-Android-options/README.md

 When you done everything click OK button and you are setup for Android development in Qt Creator;

+Feel free to add any Android Virtual Devices.

 Below is a screenshot of my setup:
 ![Settings](https://github.com/earkania/QtCreator-Configure-Android-options/blob/master/settings.png)